 P1020562P1020556

-Yesterday, I sautéed tofu, zucchini and red peppers, added a little tamari and gomasio and that was another delicious meal.
+I sautéed homemade tofu, zucchini, and red peppers yesterday and added a little tamari and gomasio, another delicious meal.
 The other day, I rolled brown rice mixed with some left-over almond pulp into nori rolls with some avocado, grated carrot and crisp cucumber..yum.
 On the weekend, it was more of an elaborate meal with a simple red dal and a green salad with a big bowl of brown rice.
-Today, I had a bowl of brown rice and a salad drizzled with a tahini-lemon sauce over the top, but my favourite is eating it plain, drizzled with ghee and sprinkled with gomasio.
+Today, I had a bowl of brown rice and a salad drizzled with a tahini-lemon sauce over the top, but my favourite is eating it plain, drizzled with ghee and sprinkled with this gomasio.
 It tastes so comforting, clean and wonderfully grounding.

-Gomasio is a nutty, salty condiment that you can sprinkle on soups, salads, stews or use as you would salt.
-Sesame seeds have a high calcium content.
-They also have wonderful amounts of manganese, copper, iron, zinc and vitamin B1.
+Gomasio is a nutty, salty condiment that you can sprinkle on soups, salads, and stews or use as you would salt.
+Sesame seeds have a high calcium content and wonderful amounts of manganese, copper, iron, zinc, and vitamin B1.
 My version is a slight variation on traditional gomasio by incorporating a sheet of toasted nori for a salty sea flavour and additional nutrients.

-I used a quick modern-day grinding method but for a more meditative and energetically calming experience, you can use a traditional mortar and pestle by grinding it in smaller batches.
+• I use a quick, modern-day grinding method.
+For a more meditative and energetically calming experience, you can use a traditional mortar and pestle by grinding it in smaller batches.

 ingredients